Jack Fire

-The Jack Fire is a large wildfire that started near Umpqua National Forest, Glide, Oregon on June 16, 2021.
-It has so far burned approximately 13,907 acre and is almost fully contained by the end of 2021.
+The Jack Fire is a large wildfire that started near Umpqua National Forest, Glide, Oregon on June 16, 2021 and was put out on October 12, 2021.
+It burned approximately 21467 acre.
 It took a significant effort to contain due to challenging terrain and dry conditions, but firefighters successfully brought it under control.

 Events

 July

 The Jack Fire was first reported on July 5, 2021 at around 2:00 pm PDT near Glide, Oregon.